hesihui/GroupMind/README.md

 # GroupMind
 Headstarter Summer Fellowship Week 6 Project <br>
-GroupMind is a full stack application that enables users to plan meetups via a calendar, and meet with each other via video.
+GroupMind is a full stack application that enables users to plan meetups via a calendar, and meet with each other via video. <br>
-The app has these main functionalities
+The app has these main functionalities:
 - User Authentication via Firebase
 - Calendar Event Management via MongoDB
-- Video Call Capability via Agora
+- Video Call Capability via Whereby

 ## Group Members and Responsibilities